 Where to Write

-If all else fails, please feel free to send me email - firstname.lastname@example.org.
-Like all the Guides here at About, I am a real person.
-I work full-time as a Writer / Web Developer and I maintain the About Web Design site, but I do try to answer my mail as quickly as possible.
+If all else fails, please feel free to send me email: firstname.lastname@example.org.
+Like all the Experts here at About, I am a real person.
+I work full-time as a writer / web developer and I maintain the About Web Design site, but I do try to answer my mail as quickly as possible.

 Jennifer Kyrnin - email@example.com